Durham, England: University

-Durham is home to Durham University.
+The city is home to Durham University.
 It was founded as the University of Durham (which remains its official and legal name) by Act of Parliament in 1832 and granted a Royal Charter in 1837.
 It was one of the first universities to open in England for more than 600 years, and is claimed to be England's third oldest after the Universities of Oxford and Cambridge.
 Durham University has an international reputation for excellence, as reflected by its ranking in the top 200 of the world's universities.

 Local media

 The city's local radio stations are Durham On Air, Purple Radio which broadcasts from Durham University and Durham Hospitals Radio which has been broadcasting from the University Hospital of North Durham (previously Dryburn Hospital) since 1963.